Baldomo/makesh/README.md

 ---

 ### `util.sh`
-Miscellaneous utilities, where public functions are under `util::`.
+Miscellaneous utilities, of which public functions are under `util::`.
 Documentation can be found in the code.
-Contains, in no particular order:
-- Internal functions to setup and access a project-specific file cache which can track file changes across runs.
-- A `md5` utility wrapper which detects and uses the correct command for the current system (Unix and BSDs often ship with different commands).
+Contains:
 - An adaptation of [mkropat/sh-realpath](https://github.com/mkropat/sh-realpath), a portable, Bash-ish implementation of `realpath`.
 Functions **do not** accept options like the real program.
 Originally MIT licensed.